I am Alabama Colburn. It’s hard to describe yourself but I’m gonna try and paint you a picture.

 I am 47 but when I tell people my age they never believe me.
 Everyone tells me I look like I’m in my 30’s which makes me feel good.
 I think it’s because Luke and my boys kept me on my toes for three decades straight.

 I am naturally blonde but I rarely have blonde hair.
 Right now is dark brown and blonde underneath.
-I have blue eyes .
+I have blue eyes and Luke’s friend Clint tells me that in the winter I’m so white, I’m clear.
 I am 5’4″ and thicker than I want to be but I am working on that.

-I play fast pitch softball.
+I also play softball.
 This is my first year playing and I have to say I’m not half bad.

 I also love music.
 I loved it as a kid and kind of lost it as an adult.
 Now I never turn it off.
 I’m listening to Taylor Swift as I write this.
 My music plays all night while I sleep and I have my ear buds in all day at work.
 I love all kinds of music.
 County, rock, pop, alternative.
 If there is story in the song, I love it.
 Music has gotten me writing again.
 I hear a song and it triggers a memory and off I go.